marcos-acosta/worlds-worst-detective/posts/dolphins.md

 Looking back, it feels like I was trying to win chess by just capturing pieces; a good idea, but still slightly flawed.
 It certainly helped in a few ways, like disconnecting from the most algorithmically addictive apps and learning how to recognize the _feeling_ of doomscrolling before it gets too bad.
 But, it didn't automatically restore my mental stamina because I could always find other "non-productive" activities during those lulls in energy.

-I somewhat suspect that instead of my "stamina for conscious work" having decreased, my expectations for myself and my productive output may have just increased.
+I somewhat suspect that instead of my "stamina for conscious work" having decreased, my expectations for my productive output may have just increased.
 And, perhaps more importantly, I think I've been in the habit of burning myself out and staying burnt out for long periods of time, which is generally not a good recipe for finding one's focus.

 Recently, I've been working on being more forgiving with myself, and becoming less obsessed with labeling everything as either a "distraction" or "not a distraction".
 For example, when a random thought pops into my head, I'll sometimes let myself crack open the Wikipedia page and take a look, but I try to be sensitive to the moment when the fun vanishes and the doom sets in, at which point I'll close the tabs and take a moment to reset.